Ozzyboshi/alsfsdocumentation/docs/install.md

 docker run --rm -it -v `pwd`:/server --device=/dev/ttyUSB0 -w /server node /bin/bash -c 'node amigajsserver /dev/ttyUSB0 0.0.0.0 -bootstrap'
 ```
 Pay attention to the --device flag, you must pass the correct serial connection to docker and the same file must be passed as a first argument to amigajsserver.
-Il you are not running docker as root you will have probably to allow your unprivileged user to use the serial file with:
+Il you are not running Docker as root you will have probably to allow your unprivileged user to use the serial file with:
 ```
 sudo usermod -a -G dialout ozzy
 ```